AliciaMay/Portfolio-Project-Four-Part-Series/README.md

 # Part 2 - Data Visualization in Tableau

-Here is a brief overview of what was done to wrap up the data visualization journey.
+Here's a quick rundown of what was done to complete the data visualization project.

 * Downloaded and saved sql results as individual .xlsx sheets.
-* Created a new viz and uploaded each .xlsx as a sheet.
+* Created a new viz and uploaded each .xlsx as a data source for individual Tableau sheets.
-* Formatted and designed each sheet.
+* Filtered data down, formatted, and designed each sheet.
-* Created a dashboard as a final product.
+* Created a dashboard and made final design adjustments to develop a final product.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/105527562/175824796-e8a93d18-274a-4e7d-9df8-fcc7d67d4712.png" width="650"/>